MrBlinky/Arduboy-FX-Arduino-plugin/readme.md

 ## Install

-Go to the Arduino sketchbook folder and see if there is a folder called tools.
+Go to the Arduino sketchbook location and see if there is a folder called tools.
 If this folder does not exist, create a new folder and name it tools.

 If you're not sure where you can find the sketchbook location, the Arduino